What’s the difference between cross-cultural, intercultural, and multicultural? And, should we care?

 - The United Church of Canada.
 (2011) Defining Multicultural, Cross-cultural, and Intercultural. https://www.researchgate.net/profile/Ljubomir_Jacic2/post/Why_we_named_multiculturalism_in_Europe_interculturalism_in_Quebec_and_cultural_diversity_in_Brazil/attachment/59d6466bc49f478072eae6a5/AS%3A273834429616132%401442298623252/download/multicultural-crosscultural-intercultural.pdf

 So, are these terms important?
-For me, cultural training is critically important, but whether it’s called cross-cultural or intercultural training isn’t critical.
+For me, cultural training is critical for everyone working internationally, but the label doesn’t matter.
 It’s more important to use the terms wrongly, than not to use them at all.

 Kimberly VanLandingham is the CEO, and trainer/adviser for European Market Link Sàrl.
 She specializes in international communication workshops for technical, sales and businesses teams and leaders.
 With over 20 years of corporate international business experience, working for DuPont Company in technical, sales/marketing and global business management roles; Kimberly offers action-oriented, practical cross-cultural and intercultural training, without silly games.
-Kimberly has a MA in cross-cultural communications, and a BS in electrical engineering.
-(Painting by Mark Gear.)
+Kimberly has a MA in cross-cultural communications, and a BS in electrical engineering and is on the board of SIETAR Switzerland (Society of Intercultural Education, Training, and Research).
+Painting by Mark Gear